Tenerife: Territorial organisation before the conquest (the Guanches)

-Spanish conquest
+Castilian conquest

-Tenerife was the last island of the Canaries to be conquered and the one that took the longest time to submit to the Castilian troops.
-Although the traditional dates of conquest of Tenerife are established between 1494 (landing of Alonso Fernández de Lugo) and 1496 (conquest of the island), it must be taken into account that the attempts to annex the island of Tenerife to the Crown of Castile date back at least to 1464.
-For this reason, from the first attempt to conquer the island in 1464, until it was finally conquered in 1496, 32 years passed.
+Tenerife was the last island of the Canaries to be conquered' and the one that took the longest time to submit to the Castilian troops.
+Although the traditional dates of the conquest of Tenerife are established between 1494 (landing of Alonso Fernández de Lugo) and 1496 (the complete conquest of the island), attempts to annex the island of Tenerife to the Crown of Castile date back at least to 1464.

 In 1464, Diego Garcia de Herrera, Lord of the Canary Islands, took symbolic possession of the island in the Barranco del Bufadero (Ravine of the Bufadero), signing a peace treaty with the Guanche chiefs (menceyes) which allowed the mencey Anaga to build a fortified tower on Guanche land, where the Guanches and the Spanish held periodic treaty talks until the Guanches demolished it around 1472.

 In 1492 the governor of Gran Canaria Francisco Maldonado organized a raid that ended in disaster for the Spaniards when they were defeated by Anaga's warriors.
 In December 1493, the Catholic monarchs, Queen Isabella I of Castile and King Ferdinand II of Aragon, granted Alonso Fernández de Lugo the right to conquer Tenerife.
 Coming from Gran Canaria in April 1494, the conqueror landed on the coast of present-day Santa Cruz de Tenerife in May, and disembarked with about 2,000 men on foot and 200 on horseback.
 After taking the fort, the army prepared to move inland, later capturing the native kings of Tenerife and presenting them to Isabella and Ferdinand.

 The menceyes of Tenerife had differing responses to the conquest.
 They divided into the side of peace (bando de paz) and the side of war (bando de guerra).
 The first included the menceyatos of Anaga, Güímar, Abona and Adeje.
 The second group consisted of the people of Tegueste, Tacoronte, Taoro, Icoden and Daute.
 Those opposed to the conquest fought the invaders tenaciously, resisting their rule for two years.
 Castillian forces under the Adelantado ("military governor") de Lugo suffered a crushing defeat at the hands of the Guanches in the First Battle of Acentejo on 31 May 1494, but defeated them at the Second Battle of Acentejo on 25 December 1494.
 The Guanches were eventually overcome by superior technology and the arms of the invaders, and surrendered to the Crown of Castile in 1496.